-I am a sociology lecturer in the Faculty of Development and Society with research interests in diversity and inclusion.
+I am a sociology lecturer in the College of Social Sciences and Arts with research interests in diversity and inclusion.
 My broad research interests lie within the area of cultural diversity, identity and inclusion and more specifically in relation to how children conceptualise and operationalise identity and the impact that this has on their development.
 This interest spans a number of different areas within the social sciences including education, families and public health.

 I also have methodological interests in developing participatory research practices with children and also in working with cultural minority groups.

 Prior to joining the sociology department I worked as a researcher with the Centre for Education and Inclusion Research (CEIR) for two and a half years, where I was involved in a number of different educational research projects.
 As well as my research work within CEIR I also have links with the Centre for Health and Social Care Research (CHSCR) at Sheffield Hallam University.
 I have recently finished working on a JRF funded project with colleagues in CHSCR looking at Ethnic Diversity in UK Social Research.
 I also still maintain strong links with CEIR.

 Research methodology - including ethnography and research with young children

 Equality and Diversity

 Fitzgerald, C., Barley, R., Hunt, J., Klasto, S.P., & West, R. (2020).
 A Mixed-Method Investigation into Therapeutic Yoga as an Adjunctive Treatment for People Recovering from Substance Use Disorders.
 International Journal of Mental Health and Addiction. http://doi.org/10.1007/s11469-020-00228-w

 Barley, R. (2018).
 ‘He wasn’t nice to our country’: children’s discourses about the ‘glocalized’ nature of political events in the Global North.
 Global Studies of Childhood. http://doi.org/10.1177/2043610618817157